Liwa, Oman: History

-Liwa is home to many historical landmarks, especially forts, with the most famous one being Liwa Fort.
+Liwa contains many historical landmarks, especially forts, with the most famous one being Liwa Fort.
 The fort is located on a hill in the middle of the province, and contains five towers and a small castle in the middle known as Al-Qasaba.
 Historically, this fort was regarded as the center of Liwa, and the headquarters of the mayor and local administration.
 Liwa also includes a number of tourist attractions represented in a number of water springs, streams, and caves, such as Al Azm water spring.
 There is also Abu Kahf Mountain, where the most famous caves in Liwa lie.
-Traditional boats made of palm frond are considered the city’s emblem, as they connect modern history with ancient history, which symbolizes the residents undertaking fishing as their profession and source of living.
+Traditional boats made of palm frond are considered the wilayahs emblem, as they connect modern history with ancient history, which symbolizes the residents undertaking fishing as their profession and source of living.

+Prehistoric settlement

+Despite the arid climate, human settlement has existed in Liwa since prehistoric times, evidenced by the quantitative analysis of mineral waste at the sites of Al-Arja and Al-Bayda villages in Wadi Rahab in the wilayah.

+Medieval period

+Nabhani dynasty

+Liwa appears in the poetry of Al-Kidhawi in praise of Arar bin Falah bin Muhsin, a king of the Nabhani dynasty who reigned between 1610-1615 AD, His mention of Liwa comes through an account of a large battle that took place there, in which Arar triumphed over an attempted invasion by the Portuguese.